rvm/rvm/CONTRIBUTING.md

 ## Subtrees

-Subtree is a a merge of another repository, it allows us to use external code, track it and simplify it's maintenance.
+Subtree is a merge of another repository, it allows us to use external code, track it and simplify its maintenance.

 Configuration for subtrees: